 ps is an absolute must if you don't have the full-featured version

 that Sharp was smart enough to include in it's ROMs.
-To figure out what version of
+If you are a Zaurus user, to figure out what version of

 ps you have,